Munkkeli/tuomas.id/src/index.md

 ### About Me

-Working in the industry since 2014.
+Working in the industry as a full stack developer since 2014.
 Shipped and worked on projects for _Finnkino_, _Telia_, _R-Kioski_, _Tiketti_ & _Uponor_.
 Enthusiastic about JavaScript development and it's future.
 Constantly testing new technologies, like _TypeScript_, _GraphQL_ & _Serverless_.
 Won gold in _Skills Finland 2015_ at web development.
 Performed the mandatory military service as a programmer (Lance Corporal) for the _Finnish Defence Forces_.
 Also making some games in the free time.

+Located in Espoo, Finland 🇫🇮.
+Fluent in English & Finnish.

 Currently studying a _Bachelor's Degree in Information Technology_, while also working as a _Software Engineer_.